Quaker Business Success in Ireland

 The Grubb family of Dublin became internationally known for precision engineering and telescope manufacture.
 Their instruments were installed in major observatories across Europe and the British Empire.

 Most of these firms no longer exist in their original family form.
 Some brands endure, while others have disappeared.
-What remains is the record of a distinct commercial culture shaped by Quaker discipline and reputation.
+What remains is the record of a distinct commercial culture shaped by Quaker ideals.

 Quakers in Ireland: A Postage Stamp: